bgravenorst/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 ability for a blockchain network to function correctly and reach consensus despite nodes failing or propagating incorrect information to peers.

-### Add or remove validators
+### Validator management

-QBFT provides two methods (modes) to add or remove validators:
+QBFT provides two methods (modes) to manage validators:

-* Block header validator selection - Existing validators propose and vote to [add or remove validators](Add-Validators.md#qbft) using the JSON RPC calls.
+* Block header validator selection - Existing validators propose and vote to [add or remove validators](Add-Validators.md#qbft) using the JSON-RPC calls.
 Adding or removing a validator requires a majority vote (greater than 50%) of validators.
 * Contract validator selection - Use a smart contract to specify the validators used to propose and validate blocks.

 !!! important

-    You cannot use the JSON RPC calls to add or remove validators when using a smart contract to manage nodes.
+    You cannot use the JSON-RPC calls to add or remove validators when using a smart contract to manage nodes.
     You must interact with the contract functions using transactions.

-You can deploy the validator smart contract in an existing QBFT network, or to a new network by specifying the contract details in the [genesis file](#genesis-file).
+You can deploy the validator smart contract in a new QBFT network by specifying the contract details in the [genesis file](#genesis-file).
+Use transitions if you want to swap between block header validator selection and contract validator selection in an existing network.

-For the voting-based method, initial validators are configured in the genesis file's [`extraData`](#extra-data) property, whereas the initial validators when using the smart contract-based method are configured in the genesis file's `storage` section.
+For block header validator selection, initial validators are configured in the genesis file's [`extraData`](#extra-data) property, whereas the initial validators when using the contract validator selection method are configured in the genesis file's `storage` section.

 !!! important